Bird Collision Corps (BCC) in a Box

 Indigo Bunting photo by Maria Parrott-Ryan, BCC volunteer

 Bird-window collisions kill over 1 BILLION birds every single year in the United States.
 That shocking number can be drastically reduced when communities work together to ensure windows that are most problematic for birds are treated to prevent collisions.
 Typically, the first step in making change in your community is to collect data on when, where, and to what extent the problem is happening.
 That’s where the Bird Collision Corps (BCC) program comes in.
-People in power typically need data to prove that there is a problem.
-BCC can facilitate a way for your community to collect that critical data.
+People in power typically need data to demonstrate that there is a problem.
+BCC can facilitate a way for your community to collect those critical data.

 How Bird Collision Corps works: The Nitty Gritty